Silver Travel Advisor Partner - African Queen of London

 Take a cruise for five days, starting at pretty Mapledurham in South Oxfordshire on Wednesdays, heading upstream to Wallingford, for a tour of the village and lunch at the renown Beetle and Wedge.
 Then spend the next couple of days escaping from modern day hustle and hassle, with a real ‘Wind in the Willows’ feel to your cruise.
 Friday brings a voyage downstream and dinner with a play at the Mill at Sonning, a really lovely treat and a perfect Thameside experience.
 You’ll head to Henley on Saturday, a town perfect for a wander whatever your interests with an onboard South African Braai / BBQ to round off the day.
 Your final day, Sunday, is a cruise back to Mapledurham with a delicious roast lunch as the grand finale!

-Or perhaps a weekend cruise will give a taste of the enchantment to be found whilst messing about on the river from Mapledurham up to Goring-on-Thames via Whitchurch and its unique lock, through quintessentially English countryside, with the addition of ‘local’ alpacas!
+Or perhaps a weekend cruise on the African Queen of London will give a taste of the enchantment to be found whilst messing about on the river from Mapledurham up to Goring-on-Thames via Whitchurch and its unique lock, through quintessentially English countryside, with the addition of ‘local’ alpacas!

 Corporate, Friends and Festive breaks are also available – what a superb option for celebrating success or an anniversary, whatever the time of year.